If you are the proud owner of an adorable Maine Coon cat, you will likely have noticed their unique behaviors.

 - Scratching releases positive hormones

-- Cat might be exploring a new scent while being scratched
+- A cat might be exploring a new scent while being scratched

 - Loose fur might be detaching when you pet him.